icd2k3/react-router-breadcrumbs-hoc/README.md

 ## Disabling default generated breadcrumbs

-This package will attempt to create breadcrumbs for you based on the route section via [humanize-string](https://github.com/sindresorhus/humanize-string).
+This package will attempt to create breadcrumbs for you based on the route section.
 For example `/users` will auotmatically create the breadcrumb `"Users"`.
 There are two ways to disable default breadcrumbs for a path:

 **Option 1:** Disable _all_ default breadcrumb generation by passing `disableDefaults: true` in the `options` object